 ABS launched the new website in late October 2016 and it has been a valuable resource and wealth of knowledge for our members to research.
 We’ve introduced a range of new content to the website, including a member forum to ask technical questions to advisors and other members, fifty plus years of fully searchable magazines, aircraft index and maintenance documents, downloadable POH’s, inspection guides and much more.

-In September 2017 ABS celebrated 50 years of operation and service to 9,400 ABS members all over the world.
+Celebrating 50 years - In September 2017, ABS celebrated 50 years of operation and service to 9,400 ABS members all over the world.
 The celebration took place in Wichita, KS home of ABS and Beechcraft.
-Over 800 members celebrated and took in the three- day festivities.
+Over 800 members celebrated and took part in the three-day festivities.

-December 2017 ABS moved it office headquarters from Eisenhower Airport ICT to the east side of Wichita on Webb Rd across from Jabara Airport KAAO.
-ABS had been on the ICT property for 32 plus years.
-The building began to deteriorate and was becoming harder and harder to take care of hence the new location.
+December 2017, ABS moved its office headquarters from Eisenhower Airport ICT to the east side of Wichita on Webb Road, across from Colonel James Jabara Airport KAAO.
+ABS had been on the ICT property for 35 years.
+The building began to deteriorate and was becoming harder and harder to take care of.
 The new building has essentially the same square footage of 3,200 sq. ft but is laid out much more economically and practical for ABS usage.
-It’s also very convenient for members to fly into Jabara a very friendly GA airport.
-Jabara is also the home the new ABS/ASF A36 purchased from funds donated by Richard Swenson Fund in honor of the late Sam James.
+It’s also very convenient for members to fly into Jabara -a very friendly GA airport.
+Jabara is also the home to the ABS/ASF A36 purchased from funds donated by the Richard Swenson Fund in honor of the late Sam James.